Empowering WebAssembly with Thin Kernel Interfaces: Evaluation of

-The performance of a \sysname implementation is highly dependent on the underlying Wasm engine, which can vary drastically in performance based on its execution tiers~\cite{FastWasmInterp}.
-Our prototype implementation on WAMR can help shed light on the \textit{intrinsic cost} of using \sysname that does not scale proportionally with improvements in Wasm runtimes.
-Experiments were run on a 11th Gen Intel Core i7-1185G7 machine (\texttt{x86-64}) which we intentionally underclocked to 1.2 GHz to reduce performance variance.
-Since architecture-specific code re-routes mostly undefined syscalls and occasionally swaps a few flags, the intrinsic cost measured here are fairly consistent across architectures on macrobenchmarks.
+The performance of a \sysname implementation is highly dependent on the underlying Wasm engine, which can vary drastically in performance based on how quickly it executes Wasm bytecode via interpretation or compilation~\cite{FastWasmInterp}.
+While bytecode execution speed is important, it is independent of the \textit{intrinsic cost} of using \sysname that does not scale proportionally with improvements in Wasm runtimes.
+Our experiments with our prototype implementation on WAMR shed light on this overhead, which is mostly independent of Wasm engine.
+Experiments were run on a 11th Gen Intel Core i7-1185G7 machine (\texttt{x86-64}).
+However, since architecture-specific code is minimal and infrequently executed, the intrinsic cost measured here is fairly consistent across ISAs on macrobenchmarks.

-\paragraph{Syscall Interface} Most \sysname syscalls require under 10 lines of code to implement -- mostly performing basic address-space translation\footnote{ Calls like \texttt{rt\_sigaction} and \texttt{mmap} typically need extra instructions to manage internal state for signal handling and memory allocation respectively, incurring a higher cost.
-These calls are the exception, not the norm. } -- and have an absolute overhead vs native syscalls in the order of a \textit{few hundred nanoseconds} (Table~\ref{table_wali_syscall_overhead}).
-To put these overheads in a practical context, less than 1\% of the execution time is spent in the \sysname interface in most cases, which is negligible compared to the inherent overheads of the Wasm app or kernel time (Fig.~\ref{fig_wali_macrobench_overhead}).
+\paragraph{Syscall Interface} Most \sysname syscalls require under 10 lines of code to implement -- mostly performing basic address-space translation \footnote{Calls like \texttt{rt\_sigaction} and \texttt{mmap} typically need extra instructions to manage internal state for signal handling and memory allocation respectively, incurring a higher cost.
+These calls are the exception, not the norm.} -- and have an absolute overhead vs native syscalls in the order of a \textit{few hundred nanoseconds} (Table~\ref{table_wali_syscall_overhead}).
+To put these overheads into context, less than 1\% of the execution time is typically spent in the \sysname interface, which is negligible compared to the inherent overheads of the Wasm app or kernel time (Fig.~\ref{fig_wali_macrobench_overhead}). \difftxt{The \texttt{memcached} benchmark incurs a slightly higher overhead of 2.4\% from \sysname -- we attribute this to extensive multithreading employed by the benchmark.}